sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 Simplifying GC procurement processes has long been identified as a need, including the recommendation from the 2020 Red Tape Reduction Report of establishing “a fast track process for service contracts under $10,000”.

 Procurement in the GC is governed by a complex set of policies and procedures to protect the government and suppliers.
 The good news is that there is policy flexibility when it comes to LDV procurement.
 As part of an effort to explore significant and recurring issues in federal procurement, the Office of the Procurement Ombudsman released a report on [Low Dollar Value Contracting](http://opo-boa.gc.ca/documents/faiblevaleur-dollarvalue-eng.pdf) in 2019.
 In this report they advised that “The regulatory and policy framework for federal contracting allows federal organizations the flexibility to develop their own frameworks to govern LDV contracting.”
-Conversations with the folks working on the [procurement policy reset](https://www.gcpedia.gc.ca/wiki/Procurement_Policy_Division,_Treasury_Board_of_Canada_Secretariat/Policy_Suite_Reset) (internal GC link) at TBS have also confirmed that there is nothing in the current policy instruments that prevent establishing a simplified process for LDV purchases.
+Conversations with the folks working on the [procurement policy reset](https://www.gcpedia.gc.ca/wiki/Procurement_Policy_Division,_Treasury_Board_of_Canada_Secretariat/Policy_Suite_Reset) (internal GC link) at TBS have also confirmed that there is nothing in the current policy instruments that prevents establishing a simplified process for LDV purchases.

 While having a simplified process for low dollar value procurement would be good for the GC in general, it would be especially useful for IT.
 IT modernization depends on procurement modernization.
 One can't move forward without the other.
 We can't work in an agile or DevOps way if procurement processes still follow waterfall.
 [The Digital Operations Strategic Plan](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) highlights this, “If modern technology is an essential enabler for digital government, procurement modernization is an equally essential enabler of modern technology.”
-Equally, we need to think about how our procurement processes help or hinder the uptake of [open source in the GC](https://digital.canada.ca/2020/02/24/why-open-source-matters/).
+Similarly procurement can create a process for agile procurement but if IT still follows waterfall, we aren't further ahead.

+We need to work together.

 <p class="tab">
   Instead of the example above regarding finding and fixing a bug, imagine that you need a small IT solution.
-  You find an open source application that would meet your needs but it does not meet GC accessibility requirements.
+  You find an open source application that would meet your needs but it doesn't meet GC accessibility requirements.
   What if you could quickly and easily pay someone to fix the accessibility issues so that you could choose that open source solution and move forward without delay?
 If this existed would you be more likely to consider using open source solutions?
 </p>